 Together: Feeding Nashville, an Aug.
-3 benefit concert for a nonprofit that battles local food insecurity, doubles as the inaugural event at Middle Tennessee's newest venue, New Firstbank Amphitheater.
+3 benefit concert for a nonprofit that battles local food insecurity, doubled as the inaugural event at Middle Tennessee's newest venue, New FirstBank Amphitheater.

 The New Firstbank Amphitheater is in Franklin, Tenn. at the old Graystone Quarry site in Thompson's Station, which is a short, scenic drive from Music City.

-"This venue's been talked about through the music community for a while now, and there's been a lot of hype behind this venue because it's very unique and different and beautiful and just a whole event on its own," Taylin Lewan said.
+"This venue's been talked about through the music community for a while now, and there's been a lot of hype behind this venue because it's very unique and different and beautiful and just a whole event on its own," Taylin Lewan said on July 1.
 "So when we got the opportunity to do the first concert here, we bit as fast as we could."

-Taylor Lewan, whose been promoting the Feeding Nashville cause through his Bussin' With the Boys podcast, joked that the next fundraiser should be a tackle football game: country artists versus NFL stars.
+Taylor Lewan, whose been promoting the Feeding Nashville cause through his Bussin' With the Boys podcast, joked on July 1 that the next fundraiser should be a tackle football game: country artists versus NFL stars.